absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 ### The db:migrate:status command

-This command helps you get a quick overview of the migrations that were run and those which are pending to run.
+This command helps you get a quick overview of the migrations that were run, and those which are pending to run.
 It simply prints a table with all the migrations and their status.